Fitbit Versa Review

 I don’t want to dwell on this too much, so here is a slide show giving an indicative view of the various insights and trends.
-The screens look at: the overall dashboard; daily and trending 247 heart rates; daily and trending sleep.
+The screens look at the overall dashboard; daily and trending 247 heart rates; daily and trending sleep.
 It’s good.
-Many of you will already know how good the Fitit environment is as you will be upgrading.
+Many of you will already know how good the Fitbit environment is as you will be upgrading.

 Clockfaces in the Fitbit Versa Review

 As I think I said earlier.
 Some of the clock faces are nice.
 Ta Da !!
 Take note Garmin.
 All you need is a half-decent screen and some imagination.
 There are LOTS of clock faces to choose from.

 The Fitbit app is fairly slow at displaying clockfaces for you to choose one.
 Syncing a clock face also takes longer than it should.